 Coffee for Enemas: Light or Dark Roast?

-The roasting process can destroy various antioxidants, as well as a substance called chlorogenic acid that is found in green coffee beans.(1) But green coffee can be allergenic.(2) Roasting gets rid of some components that theoretically would be beneficial, but it also gets rid of proteins that can cause allergies (chlorogenic acid is not the culprit).
+The roasting process can destroy various antioxidants, as well as a substance called chlorogenic acid that is found in green coffee beans.(1) But green coffee can be allergenic.(2) Roasting gets rid of components that might be beneficial, but it also gets rid of proteins that can cause allergies.

-If the mechanism of action of coffee enemas were better understood, that might guide decisions about the coffee roast.
-Coffee enemas induce the flow of bile from the liver and gallbladder.(3) The liver gets rid of wastes by secreting them into bile, so it makes sense that stimulation of bile flow is helpful.
+We know that coffee enemas stimulate the flow of bile from the liver and gallbladder.(3) The liver gets rid of wastes by secreting them into bile, so it makes sense that stimulation of bile flow is helpful for the body.

 Many say that coffee enemas stimulate production of glutathione (a substance the liver attaches to toxins to prepare them for disposal).
 This hasn't been proven.
-The earliest article I found that claims this cites a study where mice were fed a diet containing massive amounts of green coffee beans, which stimulated production of an enzyme that makes glutathione.(4) Because both the dose and the administration method are very different, I can't assume that coffee enemas influence glutathione.(5)
+The earliest article I found claiming this based their argument on a study where mice were fed massive amounts of green coffee beans, stimulating production of an enzyme that makes glutathione.(4) Because both the dose and the administration method are very different, I can't assume that coffee enemas influence glutathione.(5)

 As it happens, the research has been done.
-In the 1990s my colleague, co-author and friend, the late Dr. Nicholas Gonzalez, had a research agreement with a multinational corporation that, among other things, makes coffee.
-With their assistance, we conducted an experiment where different people were given samples of light roast and dark roast coffee grounds to brew and make coffee for coffee enemas.
-A caramel coloring was used to mask the color of the lighter roast coffee so that the participants could not tell which was which, and the amounts of coffee grounds provided were standardized to give equal amounts of caffeine in each dose.
+In the 1990s my colleague, co-author and friend, the late Dr. Nicholas Gonzalez, had a research agreement with a multinational corporation that makes coffee.
+With their assistance, we conducted an experiment where different people were given samples of light roast and dark roast coffee grounds to brew coffee for coffee enemas.
+A caramel coloring masked the lighter roast coffee so that the participants could not tell which was which.
+The amounts of coffee grounds provided were standardized to give equal amounts of caffeine in each dose.

-We found that while all patients reported they felt better after using either type of coffee, some patients preferred a lighter roast coffee (higher in chlorogenic acid) and others preferred a darker roast.
-People with chemical sensitivities preferred the lighter roast, and so did those whose metabolism was more on the carnivorous, alkaline side.
-The darker roast was preferred by those whose metabolism was more on the vegetarian, acid side - we speculated that patients with a more acid metabolism did not like the effect of the chlorogenic acid.
-But the correlation was not perfect; there were exceptions in both categories.
+All patients reported they felt better after using either type of coffee, but some patients preferred a lighter roast coffee (higher in chlorogenic acid) and others preferred a darker roast.
+Most people with chemical sensitivities preferred the lighter roast, and so did those whose metabolism was more on the carnivorous, alkaline side.
+The darker roast was preferred by those whose metabolism was more on the vegetarian, acid side.
+We speculated that patients with a more acid metabolism did not like the effect of the chlorogenic acid.
+But there were exceptions in both categories.

 Light roast or dark?
 Either is acceptable, and different people have different preferences.
 As long as the coffee is organic and the water used to make it is pure, a light or a dark roast is suitable.
-The toxicology department at the multinational corporation emphasized that coffee should be at least lightly roasted as the risk of allergic reactions with a completely green coffee made them very nervous.
+The toxicology department at the multinational corporation emphasized that coffee should be at least lightly roasted to prevent allergic reactions from developing.
 Some roasting is needed; how much is up to the individual.

 One last consideration: I do like waking up and smelling the coffee.
 The light roast coffee smells really strange.
 I've tried both, and the darker roast is my choice.